flowingis/frontsize/README.md

 - **removed** `extra` folder
 - **changed** image folder var name from `@root-path` to `@path-img` to introduce `@path-font`
 - **changed** `$use-fallback-colors` to `$use-fallbacks` to set a global settings for fallback mixins
+- **changed** `transition` mixin now supports multi prefixed props, and optionally one effect for all props

 Release 2.0.0 details
 ---